 Cultural Institution Study Group

 In October 2020, Upstart launched a Cultural Institution Study Group to support museums and other endowed cultural organizations interested in learning how to invest in alignment with mission and values.
-The Study Group currently consists of twenty museums, one global heritage organization and one artist-endowed foundation.
+The Study Group currently consists of twenty-three museums, one global heritage organization and one artist-endowed foundation.
 The focus of this Study Group is on learning: Upstart curates quarterly meetings with presentations from impact investing experts on the what, why, and how of impact investing; addresses common questions regarding comparative financial performance and impact measurement; and highlights key topics and trends in the sector.
 Opportunities for investing in alignment with values of diversity, equity and inclusion such as diverse manager strategy, socially-themed ETFs, and investing in funds backing BIPOC and women entrepreneurs are a key priority for the Study Group.

 The Study Group and Survey build off Upstart’s prior work including a series of meetings for museum and cultural institution directors and trustees, conference presentations, podcasts, and publications:

 The Guide: what cultural institutions need to know about investing for values and mission: A primer on impact investing specifically for leaders of museums and other cultural institutions, The Guide: what cultural institutions need to know about investing for values and mission offers lessons from first-mover cultural organizations, plus examples of relevant impact investing opportunities in the creative economy.
 Developed in collaboration with Rockefeller Philanthropy Advisors.
 To learn more and download the report, click here.